Safety Advice that Got You Through the Year

 The rise in outdoor activities, and the corresponding peak in vulnerable road user injuries and deaths, became a dangerous scenario even before the pandemic lockdowns made biking so popular.
 This 2019 guest post from the ThinkFirst National Injury Prevention Foundation kept its Top 10 spot in 2020 as riders continued to venture outside in an attempt to shake out their COVID-onset cabin fever.
 This post proves that pandemic or not, helmets remain essential when it comes to injury prevention.

 This year brought unprecedented advice when it came to staying safe.
 Wear a mask.
 Wash your hands.
 Keep your distance.
 But if all of our COVID-19 precautions could be boiled down to two words, they would likely be “stay home.”
 Millions did, and then ordered take-out.
 This post from Chris Sanew, NSC web content producer and a certified food protection manager, was the undisputed 2020 Safety First blog star.
 We frequently cover food safety topics, but none caught on quite like this one.
 Turns out nothing brings us together like food, even during a pandemic.

-Tatyana Warrick is public relations manager at the National Safety Council.
+Tatyana Warrick is the former public relations manager at the National Safety Council.